- Positive Pathways

 The Positive Pathways project reaches out to some of the most marginalised people in Middlesbrough.

 Our approach is to assess the needs of service users holistically and develop successful ways of encouraging each individual to engage with the relevant specialist services that can improve their all-round wellbeing.

-We succeed through developing strong links with local support agencies and building up trust with service users that will help them to see their worth and persuade them to link in with services to improve their futures.
+We succeed through developing strong links with local support agencies and building up trust with service users, helping them to see their worth and persuading them to link in with services to improve their futures.

 This allows them to make positive lifestyle changes by helping to raise their self-esteem and sense of worth as humans beyond their chaotic life stories.